asenisa12/sdpKN22019/week7/tasks.md

     Implement member function minLeaf() which prints the smallest element from tree

 ### **Task 3:**
-    Implement member function printLevel(level) that takes as arguments:
+    Implement member function printLevel(level) that takes as argument:
         * level - integer indicating a level of the tree And prints all elements on that level